mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Based on a Primary/Secondary deck
 - Deck Name: (BaseDeck)_(Modification)

-#### Xyz Decks:
-- Xyz boss monster
-- Not a Primary deck
-- For collection purpose

 #### Collection Decks:
 - Not a Primary deck
 - For collection purpose